nipunattri1/Teacher-Attendance-MMSW/README.md

 # MMSW Teacher Leave

-This project's sole moto is to make process of leaves easy for teachers.
+This project's sole motto is to make process of leaves easy for teachers.
 ## Deployment

 To deploy this project run